VickyMutai/insta/README.md

 * Browser
 * Good internet connection

+- For developers view the specifications [here](https://github.com/VickyMutai/insta/blob/master/specs.md)

 ## How to use
-* Open the site - link [here](https://galleryvic.herokuapp.com/)
+* Open the site - link [here](https://the-grammy.herokuapp.com/)
-* View images based on clicked categories.
-* View locations for the various images.
+* Create an account if you are new or login to application
+* Create profile by clicking on create profile
+* Upload image.
-* Search the categories for the image.
+* Search for different users using their username.
-* Click on the view details button to get more details of the image
+* Click on username to view profile.
+* Comment and like different images.
+* View your own profile.

 ## Technologies used